 Creating leave policies for your company isn’t as simple as assigning a certain number of paid days off for vacation and sick leave — there are many different factors to consider.
 And once you’ve done your research on leave laws and insurance such as workers’ comp insurance and disability insurance, it’s important to communicate leave policies in your company handbook.

-In this post, we’ll explore how to determine your company’s approach to leave policies, additional considerations, and adding important details such as waiting periods for accruing and using leave.
+In this post, we’ll explore how to determine your company’s approach to leave policies, additional considerations, and some important details to include.

-- Vacation days - The Fair Labor Standards Act (FLSA) has no law that requires paid time off for vacation.
-However, some states or cities may have different requirements.
-And offering additional PTO is a great way to recruit talent and keep your employees from burning out.
+Vacation days - There is no law under which employers are mandated to provide paid vacation to their employees.
+However, some state or city laws may apply, and have requirements around carryover or payout of accrued, unused vacation upon termination, for instance.
+Of course, offering additional PTO is a great way to recruit talent and keep your employees from burning out.